Altinity/altinityknowledgebase/content/en/altinity-kb-setup-and-maintenance/altinity-kb-check-replication-ddl-queue.md

 - drop the partition manually once again (it should remove the task)

-- If the partition exists but the part is missing (maybe because it is superseeded by a newer merged part) then you can try to DETACH/ATTACH the partition.
+- If the partition exists but the part is missing (maybe because it is superseded by a newer merged part) then you can try to DETACH/ATTACH the partition.
 - Below DML generates the ALTER commands to do this:

 ```sql